 The GCP2 has been rigorously evaluated and found to be reliable and valid.
 It can be used where neglect is suspected, giving a baseline measurement and can be used to target interventions and to monitor progress after interventions.

 It can be used for all ages of children, including adolescents.

 The majority of children subject to child protection plans in Knowsley are under the category of neglect.
 The aim of this tool is to assist staff in undertaking a comprehensive and evidence based assessment of families when neglect is known or suspected and particular emphasis should be given when neglect is first identified at early help.
 If you would like more information please access the NSPCC website.

-It is a requirement that practitioners that will be utilising the GCP2 will do so either via the Children’s Social Care ICS system or the Early Help Module.
+It is a requirement that practitioners who have accessed the training and will be utilising the GCP2 will do so either via the Children’s Social Care ICS system or the Early Help Module (Partner agencies will need to gain access to the EHM).
 Please see below if you will access the tool via EHM.

 For more information regarding GCP2 principles and Frequently Asked Questions click on the following document: